portlandcodeschool/primer/syllabus.md

 ## Course Description

-The Primer is Portland Code School's introduction to web development.
+The Web Development Foundations class is Portland Code School's introduction to web development.
 It provides you with the starting skills to build modern websites.
 Whether you're interested in kickstarting a career in web development or just augmenting your technical skills, the Primer will equip you with hands-on experience working with the web's core technologies: HTML, CSS, and JavaScript as well as tools indispensable to modern web development: the Unix command line, Git, and GitHub.

-The **Basic Primer** is a four-week class that gets you started in the Portland Code School learning environment at low cost.
+The first four weeks gets you started in the Portland Code School learning environment at low cost.
 Students spend 6 hours per week in the classroom.
 It requires 1 hour of homework for every class hour for a total weekly commitment of 12 hours.
 When you are done, you will be able prepared to:

 * Learn more about web development
 * Create simple websites with HTML & CSS

-The **Extended Primer** is the Basic Primer plus an additional 4 weeks, building on the Basic Primer to prepare students for the following work:
+The second 4 weeks build on the first four to prepare students for the following work:

 * Internship at a web development or creative design studio
 * Design and creation of simple websites for small businesses or individuals